 Margaret, who had a history of sexual abuse, thought she didn’t like sex.
 She had no orgasms with her husband and after they split, in a busy life raising children, working and going to school, she didn’t even bother to masturbate.
 She didn’t care.

+Like Margaret, we tend to believe our sexual capacity won’t change.
+In fact, it evolves as we age, and with changes in confidence, health, medication and partners.
+And you can take charge.
 Some women aren’t sure what orgasms are.
 If you feel a surge of relaxation, that may be it, for you, right now.
 On the other hand, you’re probably not coming if sex leaves you feeling edgy.

+To get past the problem — or to be multi-orgasmic and bathed in bliss — you may have to make it a project.
 The key is to explore and learn what’s best for you, says San Francisco sex therapist Linda Perlin Alperstein.
 Sexuality is so “highly individual,” she says, that people can change their experience significantly by varying minute details.
 That exploration, for many people, takes courage, though it needn’t require a partner or trip to a sex shop.

 Consider these moves:

 Explore your breath.
 Many women hold their breath near climax without thinking.
 A deep exhale can intensify it.
 Some women say that moaning intensifies their orgasms as well.
 If you’re worried about waking the kids, experiment with moaning into a pillow.
 Moan when it will help you—many women do it near the man’s climax, in order to encourage him.